 - Select a course that you’d like to which you’d like to apply these concepts

 - Contact your campus D2L/IT Helpdesk to create a D2L Brightspace “Sample/Sandbox” Course if you do not have one.

 Faculty (Full-time and part-time), Instructional Designers and Technologists, and Faculty Developers/Trainers

 Estimated Time Commitment

-The course is designed to take no more than 10 hours of work per week to complete.
+The course is designed to be 4-6 hours of work per week to complete.

 Reflect on your Professional Development

 As you progress through this course, please consider how you can use the assignments as a way to highlight your work on your Professional Development Plan.
 Consider sharing your work with your leadership team.

 Use the RSVP tool below to register.
 There is a limit of 30 participants per course.

 Reminders Coming: We use the email address you provided to send you reminder emails as the event date gets closer, but we suggest you add this event to your calendar.